atiqueahmedziad/intro-git-workshop/lessons/github-fork-clone.md

 ## Fork A Repository

-- Go to this repository: url
+- Go to this repository: https://github.com/octocat/Spoon-Knife
 - On top right corner, you will find the `fork` icon.
 Click on it.

 Upon Fork is done, it will take you to the forked repository.